 NEW RIVERSIDE WILD FLOWER AREA

 NEW RIVERSIDE WILD FLOWER AREA Thanks to all our work group volunteers for their hardwork over in March and April At the spot in the pic we’ve sown a woodland seed mix donated by Wharfedale Naturalists Society.
 30yrs ago the area was great for wildflowers but they were largely lost as a dense stand of hawthorns grew.
-We used the branches to create a natural barrier to keep rabbits and dogs off and to make a more robust barrier above the nearby river cliff to make it safer for our younger visitors174341139_1640585082802447_5909843739433592433_n
+We used the branches to create a natural barrier to keep rabbits and dogs off and to make a more robust barrier above the nearby river cliff to make it safer for our younger visitors

 March 2021 PARKING, WORKGROUPS, COVID, DOGS